docsifyjs/docsify/docs/language-highlight.md

 # language highlight

 **docsify** uses [Prism](https://github.com/PrismJS/prism) to highlight code blocks in your pages.
-By default it only supports CSS, JavaScipt and HTML.
+By default it only supports CSS, JavaScript and HTML.
 You can make **Prism** load additional languages:

 ```html
 <script src="//unpkg.com/docsify/lib/docsify.min.js"></script>